itsronalds/platzi-awards/README.md

 # Make migrations in polls app
 py manage.py makemigrations polls

-# Then, migrate the models to the database
+# Then, migrate the models to the database in SQL code
 py manage.py migrate
 ```